PankeyCR/The-Pankey-Theory/README.md

 ## 📚 Further Reading

+- the-need-of-axioms.md
-non-computability.md
+- non-computability.md
+- theory-of-models.md

-consciousness.md
+- consciousness.md
+- free-will.md
+- the-measurement-problem.md
+- dark-matter.md
+- dark-energy.md
+- the-origin-of-the-universe.md

 ---

 ## 🧠 Goal

-The ultimate goal is to create a mature formal system that classifies illogics, defines their interactions, and explains how reality emerges from illogic.
+The ultimate goal is to create a mature formal system that classifies illogics, defines their interactions, and explains how reality emerges from illogic and to be a foundation for every theory of the universe as a base.

 ---